jieunkim1211/academic-kickstart/content/home/publications.md

 <details>
 <summary> **Jieun Kim.
 At Your Own Risk: A Model of Delegation with Ambiguous Guidelines** </span> <br/>
   *Journal of Political Institutions and Political Economy*.
-Revise and Resubmit.
+Forthcoming.
   <br/>
 </summary>